Calibrating an updated SPH scheme within GCD+: Introduction

 \citet{ams07} carried out a series of experiments in order to compare and contrast SPH and AMR in more of a ``controlled'' environment.
 They conclude that there is a ``fundamental'' discrepancy between these approaches, by demonstrating that SPH, at least in its conventional form, cannot capture Kelvin-Helmholtz instabilities (KHI) as accurately as an AMR approach.
 They further suggest that this discrepancy is not due to one of resolution, but is a fundamental attribute of the scheme itself \citep[see also][]{ii02,ojeqf03}.

+We also note that \citet{vs10a} developed a moving mesh code, {\tt AREPO}, which combines the advantages of Lagrangian method and the superior hydrodynamics modelling of mesh codes.
+Many comparison studies between SPH and the moving mesh code are seen in \citet{kvssh12}, \citet{svksh12} and \citet{vsksh12}.

-Recently, \citet{dp08} described a new scheme to improve the conventional implementation of SPH and demonstrated the successful capture of KHI.
-In what follow, we apply this scheme to our original galactic chemodynamics code, {\tt GCD+} \citep{kg03a}. {\tt GCD+} is a three-dimensional tree $N$-body/SPH code that incorporates self-gravity, hydrodynamics, radiative cooling, star formation, supernova feedback, and metal enrichment.
+Recently, \citet{dp04,dp08,dp12} described a new scheme to improve the conventional implementation of SPH and demonstrated the successful capture of KHI \citep[see also][for alternative solutions]{rha10,ta11,rh12,mbbc11,gge12,sm12}.
+In what follows, we apply this scheme to our original galactic chemodynamics code, {\tt GCD+} \citep{kg03a}. {\tt GCD+} is a three-dimensional tree $N$-body/SPH code that incorporates self-gravity, hydrodynamics, radiative cooling, star formation, supernova feedback, and metal enrichment.
 At its heart, the new scheme differentiates itself from the conventional approach via the manner by which diffusion of thermal energy is introduced; we adopt primarily the formalism described by \citet{rp07}.
-We demonstrate that this new scheme does indeed advance the abilities of SPH codes in a suite of controlled tests (some of which have been described by Price 2008), in addition to leading to more realistic simulations of galaxy formation and evolution.
-To our knowledge, our work is the first demonstration of this new scheme within the context of cosmological simulations which follow both gas and collisionless dark matter (DM) dynamics simultaneously.
-We focus only upon non-radiative simulations in this paper, and will study cases including radiative cooling and star formation in a forthcoming work.
+We demonstrate that this new scheme does indeed advance the abilities of SPH codes in a suite of controlled hydrodynamics tests.
+We focus only upon hydrodynamics simulations in this paper, and will study cases including radiative cooling and star formation in a forthcoming work.
+Note that our applied schemes have previously been presented in the literature, and as such, none of them are 'new'.
+However, {\tt GCD+} is a unique code, and we combined the advanced SPH schemes suggested by different researchers - i.e., the \citet{rp07} scheme, the entropy equation by \citet{sh02}, and the \citet{sm09} time step limiter, which in consort, contribute to make {\tt GCD+} a new and advanced galaxy simulation code.
+There are certainly other extant SPH schemes which are more advanced, but within the context of galaxy simulations, this new version of {\tt GCD+} is somewhat unique.
+The present version of the code has been successfully applied to galaxy simulations \citep{rk12,gkc12b} - i.e. we have confirmed that the same scheme described in this paper is applicable to galaxy simulations.
+This paper describes the performance of the updated {\tt GCD+} when applied to basic hydrodynamics tests.
+Note that our aim is not to test the code against extensive sets of such tests.
+We focus on only several tests useful for simulations of galaxy formation and evolution.
+We present how the code behaves in various situations, and how we chose the optimised parameter set of the new SPH scheme for our applications to galaxy simulations.
+We stress that this paper describes the performance for a new and practical galaxy simulation code, not for a specialised code which perhaps performs better than our code for some specific test simulations.